nanzer/nanzer.github.io/content/_index.md

 - rss
 - json
 ---
-Engineering student with a flair for digital art and a passion for literature.
+Mechatronics Engineering student with a flair for digital art and a passion for literature.\
+*This website is hosted on my personal CentOS server.
+There may be unexpected downtime.*